MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUnassignedNumber.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

 Unassigned numbers are phone numbers that have been assigned to an organization but that have not been assigned to specific users or phones.
-Microsoft Lync Server 2010 can be set up to route calls to appropriate destinations when an unassigned number is called.
+Skype for Business Server can be set up to route calls to appropriate destinations when an unassigned number is called.
 This cmdlet modifies the settings that define that routing.

-In order to modify some of the settings for this cmdlet, your system must already either have Announcements defined or an Exchange Unified Messaging (UM) Auto Attendant set up.
-To determine whether you have Announcements, call the Get-CsAnnouncement cmdlet.
-To create a new Announcement, call New-CsAnnouncement.
-To check on Exchange UM Auto Attendant settings, run the Get-CsExUmContact cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsUnassignedNumber cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsUnassignedNumber"}

-**Below Content Applies To:** Lync Server 2013

-Unassigned numbers are phone numbers that have been assigned to an organization but that have not been assigned to specific users or phones.
-Lync Server can be set up to route calls to appropriate destinations when an unassigned number is called.
-This cmdlet modifies the settings that define that routing.

-In order to modify some of the settings for this cmdlet, your system must already either have Announcements defined or an Exchange UM Auto Attendant set up.
-To determine whether you have Announcements, call the Get-CsAnnouncement cmdlet.
-To create a new Announcement, call New-CsAnnouncement.
-To check on Exchange UM Auto Attendant settings, run the Get-CsExUmContact cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsUnassignedNumber cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsUnassignedNumber"}

-**Below Content Applies To:** Skype for Business Server 2015

-Unassigned numbers are phone numbers that have been assigned to an organization but that have not been assigned to specific users or phones.
-Skype for Business Server 2015 can be set up to route calls to appropriate destinations when an unassigned number is called.
-This cmdlet modifies the settings that define that routing.

 In order to modify some of the settings for this cmdlet, your system must already either have Announcements defined or an Exchange Auto Attendant set up.
-To determine whether you have Announcements, call the Get-CsAnnouncement cmdlet.
+To determine whether you have Announcements, call the `Get-CsAnnouncement` cmdlet.
-To create a new Announcement, call the New-CsAnnouncement cmdlet.
+To create a new Announcement, call the `New-CsAnnouncement` cmdlet.
-To check Exchange Auto Attendant settings, run the Get-CsExUmContact cmdlet.
+To check Exchange Auto Attendant settings, run the `Get-CsExUmContact` cmdlet.

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Lync Server 2010)
+### -------------------------- Example 1 --------------------------
 ```
 Set-CsUnassignedNumber -Identity UNSet1 -NumberRangeStart "+14255551000" -NumberRangeEnd "+14255551900"
 ```